 9. Explore Additional Active Income Sources

-That could include low-skill (and potentially relaxing) gigs such as driving for DoorDash, Instacart, and Uber.
+That could include low-skill (and potentially relaxing) gigs such as driving for rideshare and delivery services.
 Or, it could mean high-skill freelance work such as graphic design or writing.
 The entrepreneurially minded even start a business on the side while working a full-time job.

 Get in the habit of hard work.
 Growing up, my father always told me that working 9-to-5 was the bare minimum for survival, and it’s what you do outside those hours that determines your success